 The moderator will have authority to remove any posts made by third parties from council social media pages which are deemed to be of a defamatory or libellous nature.
-Where appropriate the moderator will have the authority to report any such posting to any other appropriate agency including the Police and Dorset Council's Safeguarding Unit.
+Where appropriate the moderator will have the authority to report any such posting to any other appropriate agency including the Police and Dorset Council's Safeguarding Unit through the Safeguarding portal.